vburidar/matcha_client/README.md

 **SeeYou** is the name we choose for our own version of **Matcha**

-## Who are the developers behind SeeYou?

-We are Thomas and Victor, two students at 42 Paris.

-You can also report any bug at this same address.

 ## Where can I see the website?

 The website is accessible at seeyou.victorburidard.com.
 We added an algorithm that populate the databases with fake profiles so you can browse it and explore the different functionalities.